hyprtk/garuda-dots/README.md

 # Hyprland garuda-dots

-This is the configuration for Arch Linux, Arcolinux, Manjaro based installations of Hyprland (Wayland) and/or XFCE (Xorg).
+This is the configuration for Arch Linux, Garuda, Manjaro based installations of Hyprland (Wayland) and/or XFCE (Xorg).

 This will work on most flavours of Arch.